Jackz915/PackPPI/README.md

 'atom_rmsd': tensor(0.9315), 'total_acc': tensor(0.4887), 'interface_acc': tensor(0.5389), 'clashscore': 14.86}
 ```

-The output structure is in the outdir folder named `structure.pdb`
+The output structure is in the outdir folder named `structure.pdb` <br>
 **Note**: If you are using the --use_proximal parameter and running on a GPU, ensure that you have sufficient memory space.
 For larger protein structures (e.g., greater than 1500 amino acids), you may encounter memory insufficiency errors.
 In such cases, consider switching to CPU, although this will increase the runtime.